Drominito/Drominito/README.md

 After that my plan is to make various scientific simulations and games.
-I will start with OpenGL and move on to Vulkan later — not for performance reasons, but because I value the manual control it provides.
+I decided to use Vulkan — not for performance reasons, but because I value the manual control it provides.

 But also some small applications everyday life.
 (Details can be found at the bottom) -- --